Mr. Immortal: Fictional character biography

-The cosmic entity Deathurge first appeared to Craig shortly after his birth and the death of his mother, who made Deathurge promise that he would look after Craig.
-Craig would dub Deathurge, "D'urge", and the two became the best of friends.
-His father believed Deathurge to be an imaginary friend, even after Craig's numerous forays into apparently dangerous behavior, such as playing in traffic, which were urged on by Deathurge, which Craig would explain to his father by saying, "Just playin' with D'urge, daddy."
-On Craig's eighth birthday, Deathurge goaded Craig into setting his house on fire, and then hiding under it as it burned, an event that killed his father.
+The cosmic entity Deathurge first appeared to Craig Hollis shortly after his birth and the death of his mother, who made Deathurge promise that he would look after Craig.
+Craig became best friends with Deathurge, who was believed to be an imaginary friend and encouraged him into dangerous behavior, such as playing in traffic.
+On Craig's eighth birthday, Deathurge goaded him into setting his house on fire, which killed his father.
 Deathurge stopped visiting Craig afterwards, and Craig was moved into a new home.
 His foster father, Mr. O'Doughan, was an abusive man, though Craig became close to his foster sister, Terri, the two eventually falling in love as adults.
 This ended with Terri's suicide, prompting the return of Deathurge.
-The grief-stricken Craig begged Deathurge to take him as well as Terri, but Deathurge refused and departed again.
-Craig attempted the first of a number of suicide attempts by jumping off a building, only to discover with this and subsequent attempts using other methods, that he could not die.
+The grief-stricken Craig begged Deathurge to take him as well as Terri, but Deathurge refused and left.
+Craig attempted to kill himself by jumping off a building, only to discover that he was immortal.

 With this ability, he takes on the codename Mr. Immortal.
 In his first outing as a superhero, trying to foil a bank robbery, Immortal is shot and left for dead.
 He decides that forming a team will allow him to apply his abilities more usefully.
-After placing an ad, he founds the Great Lakes Avengers, a regional offshoot of the Avengers based in Milwaukee, Wisconsin, with Immortal as leader.
+After placing an ad, he founds the Great Lakes Avengers, a regional offshoot of the Avengers based in Milwaukee, Wisconsin, with himself as leader.
 Its other founding members include Flatman, Doorman, Big Bertha, Dinah Soar, and Leather Boy.
-Although he is given to fits of rage upon regaining consciousness following otherwise-fatal injuries, his teammate and sometimes lover Dinah Soar can utter vocalizations that can calm him.
-On account of his immortality, he often engages in life-endangering stunts, and is invariably willing to take on the deadliest aspects of missions, which he does brazenly, at one point taunting an armed gunman by saying, "All you're threatening me with is death.
-And dying's what I do best!"
-It is also a cause for depression, in particular on occasions when someone close to him dies.
+Although he is given to fits of rage upon regaining consciousness following otherwise-fatal injuries, Dinah Soar is able to calm him with her vocalizations.
+Due to his immortality, Immortal is willing to take on life-endangering stunts and missions.